-For the new variables introduced in the extension, every such variable appears only in one atom, so the subtree of $T_{i+1}$ containing such a variable contains one node and is trivially connected.
+Every new variable introduced in the extension appears only in one atom, so the subtree of $T_{i+1}$ containing such a variable contains one node and is trivially connected.
 For any other variable $w\neq y$, the attribute $w$ appears in the same atoms in $Q$ and $Q^+$.
 Therefore, the subgraph of $T_{i+1}$ containing $w$ is isomorphic to the subgraph of $T_{i}$ containing $w$, and since $T_i$ is a join tree, it is connected.
-It is left to show that the subtree of $T_{i+1}$ containing $y$ is connected. let $R_j$ be the atom in $Q$ containing $\delta$.
-Note that $R_j$ corresponds to vertices in $T_i$ and $T_{i+1}$ containing $\vec{x}$ and $y$.
+It is left to show that the subtree of $T_{i+1}$ containing $y$ is connected.
+Since $R_j$ is an atom in $Q$ containing $\delta$, it corresponds to vertices in $T_i$ and $T_{i+1}$ containing $\vec{x}\cup\{y\}$.
 Let $R_k$ be some vertex in $T_{i+1}$ containing $y$.
 We will show that all vertices $S_1,\ldots,S_r$ on the path between $R_k$ and $R_j$ contain $y$.
 If $y$ appears in the vertex $R_k$ in $T_i$, then it also appears in $S_1,\ldots,S_r$ since $T_i$ is a join tree.
 Since the extension doesn't remove occurrences of variables, $y$ appears in these vertices in $T_{i+1}$ as well.
-Otherwise, $y$ was added to $R_k$ via $\delta$.
+Otherwise, $y$ was added to $R_k$ via $\delta$, so $R_k$ contains $\vec{x}$.
 Since $T_i$ is a join tree, the vertices $S_1,\ldots,S_r$ all contain the variables $\vec{x}$.
 Thus by the definition of $Q_{i+1}$, $y$ is added to each of $S_1,\ldots,S_r$ (if it was not already there) in $T_{i+1}$.
 Thus also the subtree of $T_{i+1}$ containing $y$ is connected.
 Therefore $T_{i+1}$ is indeed a join tree. \end{proof}

 Example~\ref{example:fd-dif1} shows that the converse of the proposition above does not hold.
-This means that, by Theorem~\ref{theorem:originalDichotomy}, there are queries $Q$ such that we can enumerate the answers to $Q^+$ in $\DelayClin$, but we cannot enumerate the answers to $Q$ with the same complexity, if we do not assume the FDs.
-The following lemma shows that enumerating the answers of $Q$ (when relying on the FDs) is in fact equally hard as enumerating the answers of $Q^+$.
+This means that, by Theorem~\ref{theorem:originalDichotomy}, there are queries $Q$ such that evaluating $Q^+$ is in $\DelayClin$, but evaluating $Q$ cannot be done with the same complexity if we do not assume the FDs.
+The following theorem shows that, when relying on the FDs, evaluating $Q^+$ is equally hard to evaluating $Q$.